A Mirror in the Supernatural

 Why This Matters

-The descent does not begin with darkness; it begins with dissonance, with the feeling that something is off, even when everything appears to be in place.
+Personal descent does not begin with darkness; it begins with dissonance, with the feeling that something is off, even when everything appears to be in place.

 Mary’s story gives form to that experience.

-It reveals how identity, motherhood, and expectations can become structures that fragment rather than contain—and how reclaiming one’s voice often requires breaking those structures.
+It reveals how identity, motherhood, and expectations can become structures that fragment rather than contain and how reclaiming one’s voice often requires breaking those structures.

 This Book as an Entry Point